 rsync, run the following:

 sudo pacman -S rsync

-To update all packages in your system, just run:
+To update all packages at once on your system, just run the following:

 sudo pacman -Syu

 However, sometimes you want to upgrade the packages, but you want it to stay at an older version (because you know the newer version has removed a feature or is broken).